tonybaltovski/husky-sphinx-tutorials/doc/HuskyDualManip.rst

 .. image:: huskydualimgs/Selection_193.png

-This rviz configuration by default, has three views setup.
-The top most view is the camera feed coming from the bumblebee w.r.t the robots frame.
-The bottom left view is the MoveIt planning plugin pipeline.
-And the one in the bottom right is the visualization of the robot state, and moveit's robot state.
-Note the orbs around the arm.
-Dragging these around will allow you to position the arm any way you want.
+This custom rviz configuration has three views by default.
+The top most view is the camera feed coming from the bumblebee with respect to the robots frame.
+The bottom left view is the MoveIt! planning plugin pipeline.
+The one in the bottom right is the visualization of the robot state.
+Dragging the orbs around the arm will allow you to position the arm any way you want.

 Try dragging the arm around: